escapedcat/react-redux-soundcloud--exp/README.md

 };
 ```

-We still won't see anything I new I guess because `LOAD_SC_USER` is not dispatched somewhere.
+We still won't see anything new.
+I guess because `LOAD_SC_USER` is not dispatched somewhere.
 How is this triggered at the moment?

 ##### `components/Stream.js`
 Let's look it up here.